Web Crawling Case Study | Scraping data from Justdial.comTuesday, May 09, 2017 11:08 AM

 Step 6.
 Scroll down to load complete content

 Just as with all the other multi-page websites, after we finish building up the list, we'll need to configure the task for pagination (page flipping) to enable multi-page scraping.
-Instead of using an ordinary "next page" button, justdial uses a technique called "infinitive scrolling", meaning additional webpage content is loaded dynamically as user approaches the bottom of the page.
+Instead of using an ordinary "next page" button, justdial uses a technique called "infinitive scrolling", meaning additional webpage content is loaded dynamically as a user approaches the bottom of the page.

 This may seem a little tricky at first glance, luckily Octoparse can easily accommodate infinitive scrolling by having the page loaded completely before the extraction step.

-The reason that I set these numbers is because I had tested the webpage before and I know that scrolling the webpage for 8 times with 2 seconds between every scroll will give me the whole list.
+The reason that I set these numbers is that I had tested the webpage before and I know that scrolling the webpage for 8 times with 2 seconds between every scroll will give me the whole list.
 Keep in mind that for different sites, you would need to test the page to get these numbers.

 Step 7.
 Starting running your task